rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 # Printing

 ## Overview
 RhoMobile Suite 5.1 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile.
-RhoMobile also supports printing via USB from Android devices, which is **new in version 5.1**.
-For output to USB printers, Zebra's Android devices must be connected using a USB adapter or cradle.
+It also supports printing via USB from Android devices, which is **new in version 5.1**.
+To print via USB, the Zebra Android device must be connected to one of [Zebra's supported printers](http://127.0.0.1:9393/en/edge/guide/printing#supported-printers) using a USB adapter or cradle.

-**New in version 5.1.** is the `CONNECTION_TYPE_USB` parameter, which has been added to the RhoMobile Printing API to handle USB printing.
-This API otherwise operates in exactly the same way as prior editions.
+To facilitate USB printing, the RhoMobile Printing API now incldues the `CONNECTION_TYPE_USB` parameter.
+The API is otherwise unchanged, and operates in exactly the same way as in prior editions.

+This guide is designed to provide an overview of the steps necessary to enable printing in a RhoMobile application.
+Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build your application using the Zebra printing APIs.

-## Enabling the APIs
+## 1) Enable Print APIs
-In the [API reference](apisummary), you will see two new APIs: [Printing](../api/printing) and [PrintingZebra](../api/printingzebra).
-The [Printing](../api/printing) API is a parent class that defines common class attributes that specific printer-type APIs (such as [PrintingZebra](../api/printingzebra)) will inherit.
-To enable this functionality in your application, you must include both extensions in your build.yml.
+In the [API reference](apisummary) contains two APIs.
+The [Printing](../api/printing) API is a parent class that defines common class attributes that specific printer-type APIs will inherit.
+The [PrintingZebra](../api/printingzebra) is the printer-type API for Zebra printers.

+**To enable printing in your application, your `build.yml` must include both of these extensions**.

 Sample Ruby code:

     :::ruby
     extensions: ["printing","printing_zebra"]

-## Finding Printers
+## 2) Find a Printer
-Before an app can print, it must app must first find and connect to a printer.
-There are a few ways to do this, but all use the [searchPrinters Method](../api/printing#msearchPrintersSTATIC).
+Before your app can print, it must first discover and connect to a printer.
+There are a few ways to discover printers, but all use the [searchPrinters](../api/printing#msearchPrintersSTATIC) method.

-###Bluetooth Discovery
+###via Bluetooth
 Printing via Bluetooth is supported by Android, iOS and Windows Mobile apps.
-When pairing with a Bluetooth device for the first time, a prompt might appear to enter a Bluetooth secure pairing PIN.
-Commonly used codes include `0000`, `1111` and `1234`.
-Check the printer manufacturer's specifications.

 The following JavaScript code looks for any Zebra printers available via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:

 Sample JavaScript code: